WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 - Embed colours on Discord: error messages, success messages and info messages now differ
 - Database system: automatically deletes unredeemed keys from separate user data (database cleanup system)
   - Only useful if host used v2.1.0i or older systems
-- Economy extension: removed any usage of the TeamTheOne coins wallet
 - `/ban`: Tries to message banned user before ban, now responds in embeds in same channel (Dyno-alike concept)
   - Can be improved further in the future
 - Main log file `discord.log` now supports `CDEBUG`, a command return separate action log (multi-update change)
+- Some functions (server specific or exclusive to the official bot) were added
+  - Some inventory, buffs and wheel functions are official to the bot, yes (due to database structure) even though they ain't added in this version

 ### Deprecated

-- All updates before v2.0.0i will be removed later for irrelevance with the current bot.
-(I am breaking the bot's history, yes.)
+- All updates before v2.0.0i in the updatelog will be removed later for irrelevance with the current bot (I am breaking the bot's history, yes)
-- Updater: auto-updating the updater will be deprecated from main.py as updater will auto-update itself before all-dirs.
+- Updater: auto-updating the updater will be deprecated from main.py as updater will auto-update itself before all-dirs
+  - (Only applies for all users who have used the Beta v2.2i version of the bot; if not used, this doesn't apply to you)
+  - This is a possible deprecation; it might not happen at all
+- Changelogs: This Markdown file will soon be required to be on all directories due to parsing (I am replacing updatelog.json)
+- ***All version numbers are deprecated and soon to be replaced - this might require a manual reinstall of the updatelog (I'll try to not require it)***

 ### Removed